fscorrupt/awesome-stars/README.md

 ## HTML

+- [foundation/foundation-sites](https://github.com/foundation/foundation-sites) - The most advanced responsive front-end framework in the world.
+Quickly create prototypes and production code for sites that work on any kind of device.
 - [Frooodle/Stirling-PDF](https://github.com/Frooodle/Stirling-PDF) - locally hosted web application that allows you to perform various operations on PDF files
 - [Ylianst/MeshCentral](https://github.com/Ylianst/MeshCentral) - A complete web-based remote monitoring and management web site.
 Once setup you can install agents and perform remote desktop session to devices on the local network or over the Internet.
 - [petersem/posterr](https://github.com/petersem/posterr) - A digital poster app for Plex, Sonarr, Radarr, and Readarr